rememberlenny/backbone-search/notes.md

   How to set model defaults
     default goes before the initialize
     just make an object with default and the keys assignment

+  Not just get and set
+  Learn to manipulate!
+    simply create a method that sets to 'this' so that it looks for the variable being set.

+    Examples for another item

+    given:

+    adopt: function( newChildName ){
+      this.set({ child: newChildsName });
+    }

+    Another may be

+    getOld: function( newAge ){
+      this.set({ age: newAge });
+    }